-Combined drops
+Combined Drops

-- · Maxitrol (Neomycin and Dexamethasone) - Blephamide (Sulfacetamide and Prednisolone)
+- Maxitrol (Neomycin and Dexamethasone) - Blephamide (Sulfacetamide and Prednisolone)

-Side effects include: the most common side effect from antibiotics is a corneal toxicity or red eyes and some discomfort.
-This may relate to the preservative or the active ingredient.
-Chloramphenicol and Fucithalmic tend to be well tolerated.
-Acyclovir commonly causes some corneal toxicity.
-Other antibiotics vary in their corneal toxicity.
-All may cause idiosyncratical lergic reactions.
+- Corneal toxicity - Red eyes and discomfort (may relate to the preservative or the active ingredient) - Chloramphenicol and Fucithalmic tend to be well tolerated - Acyclovir commonly causes some corneal toxicity - Other antibiotics vary in their corneal toxicity - All may cause idiosyncratic allergic reactions

-Mydriatics and Cycloplegics
+22.5 Mydriatics and Cycloplegics

 Mydriatic agents are used to dilate the pupil for examination of the fundus.
-They have little of no cycloplegic action, but will usually make vision worse for a short period.
+They have little or no cycloplegic action, but will usually make vision worse for a short period.

-- Tropicamide (Mydriacyl) used when dilation of the pupil for a short duration (1-3 hours) is required. - Phenylephrine usually as an adjunct to Tropicamide to aid dilation of dark Irides.
+- Tropicamide (Mydriacyl) used when dilation of the pupil for a short duration (1-3 hours) is required. - Phenylephrine usually as an adjunct to Tropicamide to aid dilation of dark irides.

-These agents should only be used with advice about the potential for inducing acute angle closure (rare and more commonly in hyperopes [far- sightedness]).
+These agents should only be used with advice about the potential for inducing acute angle closure (rare and more commonly in hyperopes [far-sightedness]).

-Cycloplegic drops are used to dilate the pupils, or to paralyse the ciliary muscle (relax accomodation).
-They may be used post-operatively (particularly in retinal surgery), in uveitis and other inflammatory conditions and as a way of creating blur for amblyopia treatment.
+Cycloplegic drops are used to dilate the pupils, or to paralyse the ciliary muscle (relax accommodation).
+They may be used post-operatively (particularly in retinal surgery), in uveitis and other inflammatory conditions, and as a way of creating blur for amblyopia treatment.
 Atropine has the longest lasting effect of the cycloplegics.
-They are usually prescribed 1-3x/day.
+They are usually prescribed 1-3 times/day.